Top Marketing Channels for eCommerce, the Best Ways to Drive Revenue

 Recent Posts5 Ways AI Will Shape the Graphic Design Industry in 2024 Finding The Top Long Island Marketing Companies How to Get Verified on Instagram How Do I Calculate Shipping Costs?
 How Do I Start a Dropshipping Business?
 Hiring A Marketing Company Can Change Your Business Outlook!
 Confirmed: Google To Stop Showing Ads On Right Side Of Desktop Search Results Worldwide How Do You Do Facebook Marketing?
 Benefits Of Marketing With Facebook Facebook Marketing Is A Winner How to Install the Facebook Pixel In Wordpress Key to Creating Loyal Customers

-When it comes to eCommerce marketing, there’s so many options that it may be hard to know where to start.
+Regarding eCommerce marketing, there are so many options that it may be hard to know where to start.
 But, there are a few marketing channels that you should be paying attention to because they’ve proven their effectiveness in driving revenue online.
-To give you an idea of what we’re talking about, here’s some important statistics to keep in mind:
+To give you an idea of what we’re talking about, here are some vital statistics to keep in mind:

-- Around 17% of digital marketing spending is used on email, which contributed 24% of revenue.
+- Around 17% of digital marketing spending is used on email, contributing 24% of revenue.
 (Forrester Research, 2015)